Offer small sips of clear fluids and bland foods to keep your toddler hydrated and calm their upset stomach.

 The Role of Hydration Timing and Quantity in Recovery

 Hydration isn’t just about what you give but also how you give it.
-Large gulps can trigger gag reflexes and further vomiting in toddlers with sensitive stomachs post-vomiting.
+Large gulps can trigger gag reflexes and further vomiting in toddlers with sensitive stomachs after being sick.

 Start by offering very small amounts—think teaspoon-sized sips every five minutes—and gradually increase as your child tolerates it well.
 If your toddler keeps fluid down for two hours without vomiting again, you can increase volume slowly toward normal intake.

-If liquids are refused repeatedly or cause distress, pause for about 30 minutes then try again gently later on.
+If liquids are refused repeatedly or cause distress, pause for about 20 to 30 minutes and then try again gently later on.
 Patience here pays off by preventing setbacks in recovery.

 Avoiding Common Pitfalls During Rehydration and Feeding